National Historic District Follow-Up

 County-wide Building Survey

-The State Historic Preservation Office has suggested that we update the 1976 Madison County Architectural Survey to capture at-risk buildings.
+The State Historic Preservation Office has suggested that we update the 1976 Madison County Architectural Survey to capture at-risk buildings and identify buildings that would now be considered historic (over 50 years old).
 This survey covers the entire county – 576 square miles.

 Winterset Residential Historic District(s)

 Several areas within Winterset hold grand, historic homes and seem to be a good fit to become National Historic Districts.
 Many of the individuals who built them were key to the development of the Courthouse Square Historic District.
 If you own a historic home, we may be able to help you discover its history.
 Please contact us for further discussion.

 Preserve Iowa Summit 2015

 Titled “The Power of Preservation”, the statewide annual conference for professionals and volunteers involved in historic preservation in Iowa was held on June 25th – 27th, 2015, in Winterset, Iowa.
 For detailed information on the speakers and session materials, visit 2015 Preserve Iowa Summit.

 During the summer of 2016, the Madison County Historic Preservation Commission had a successful fund-raising campaign to provide a gravestone for Freedom Seeker Charlie Moore in the Winterset Cemetery.
 Moore made his way through Madison County on the Underground Railroad and later returned to Winterset to live the last 50 years of his life.
 Follow this link to learn more about Charlie and to see A Gravestone for Charlie Moore.